MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Owner OU** – Include or exclude file owners that belong to certain organizational units.
 For example, all public files except files shared by *EMEA_marketing*.
 Applies only to files stored in Google Drive.

-- **Parent folder** – Include or exclude based on explici folder (excluding subfolders).
+- **Parent folder** – Include or exclude a specific folder (doesn't apply to subfolders).
 For example, all publicly shared files except for files in this folder.

     > [!NOTE]
     > Defender for Cloud Apps only detects new SharePoint and OneDrive folders after some file activity has been performed in them.